 Our experience has been enriched by working effectively with supramolecular architectures generated through intricately regulated physicochemical processes.
 Our long-term goal is to understand the organization and function of the centrosome as a holistic functional entity.
 This research may offer a new paradigm for investigating the ways in which macroscale supramolecular assemblies are architected to achieve a new level of functional proficiencies, and it may provide a potential roadmap for studying other biological processes orchestrated by higher-order subcellular structures.

 Selected Key Publications

-Dr. Kyung Lee received his Ph.D. in 1994 from the Department of Biochemistry at the Johns Hopkins University in Baltimore.
-He then worked with Raymond Erikson at Harvard University as a postdoctoral fellow and studied in the fields of protein kinase and cancer.
+Dr. Kyung Lee received his Ph.D. in 1994 from the Department of Biochemistry at Johns Hopkins University in Baltimore.
+He then worked with Dr. Raymond Erikson at Harvard University as a postdoctoral fellow studying protein kinase and cancer.
 In 1998, he joined NIH as a tenure-track investigator in the Laboratory of Metabolism at NCI.
 In 2005, Dr. Lee became a senior investigator and head of the Chemistry Section, Laboratory of Metabolism.

-Dr. Lee is the recipient of an NCI Intramural Research Award, a Society for Biomedical Research CKD Award, and several Federal Technology Transfer Awards for his inventions and patents related to Plk1.
-He serves as an academic editor for PLoS ONE and an editorial board member for the Journal of Biological Chemistry.
+Dr. Lee is the recipient of an NCI Intramural Research Award, a Society for Biomedical Research CKD Award, an NCI CCR Synergy Award, and several Federal Technology Transfer Awards for his inventions and patents related to Plk1.
+He serves as an academic editor for PLoS ONE and an editorial board member for The Journal of Biological Chemistry.